Vanishing Deductible: How to Reduce Your Deductible for Safe Driving

 See if you qualify for a lower rate in less than 2 minutes

 A vanishing deductible is an optional car insurance endorsement that rewards safe drivers by progressively reducing collision and comprehensive deductibles over time.
-Instead of paying a fixed deductible amount when you file a claim, your out-of-pocket costs decrease by $50 to $100 annually for each year you maintain an accident-free and violation-free driving record.
+Instead of paying a fixed deductible when you file a claim, your out-of-pocket costs decrease by $50 to $100 annually for each year you maintain an accident-free and violation-free driving record.

 Key Pinch Points